corbinrobb/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+  The DOM stands for document object model and it is a language agnostic representation of the markup, style and code that is rendered inside of a browser.

 2. What is an event?

+  An event is a thing that the user does to something on the webpage, like a click, keydown, scroll, select and more.

 3. What is an event listener?

+  An event listener is a function or procedure that waits until specified events fire and then do things when they happen.

 4. Why would we convert a NodeList into an Array?

+  To get access to all of the methods that are available for arrays.

 5. What is a component?

+  A components is a function or class that will write a block of HTML.
+It usually will take unknown data and pieces of the site dynamically.

 ### Git Set up